-As the transient capture event duration increases from a few hundred microseconds to a few hundred milliseconds, the average blockage slowly increases.
+As the Transient Capture event duration increases from a few hundred microseconds to a few hundred milliseconds, the average blockage slowly increases.
 In the next figure we will show that the reason for this is the existence of multiple discrete blockage levels that are averaged over in each event in the scatter plot.
-A few examples of separate and clearly distinguishable blockage levels and transitions between them are already seen in Fig. 2, A-E, and these events are also numbered in the scatter plot.
+A few examples of separate and clearly distinguishable blockage levels and transitions between them are already seen in Figs. 2A-E, and these events are also numbered in the scatter plot.

-Fig. 2, F and G show the current traces for two permanent captures.
+Figures 2F-G show the current traces for two Permanent Captures.
 Each of these events has an interesting time structure.
-As with most permanent capture events, they start with an intermediate, fluctuating blockage level that is followed by a deep and quiet permanent blockage level.
-The difference in low-frequency current-noise characteristics between the intermediate level and the permanent blockage level it leads to is seen clearly in the 1 kHz post-filtered time traces (red/maroon data traces) in Fig. 2, F and G. Quantitatively, for the full-bandwidth (10 kHz) data, the power spectral density for the permanent level is nearly constant at frequencies below 3 kHz with a (square root) value of 10 fA/ root-Hz, whereas the power spectrum for the intermediate level exhibits a significant 1/f noise component.
+As with most Permanent Capture events, they start with an intermediate, fluctuating blockage level that is followed by a deep and quiet permanent blockage level.
+The difference in low-frequency current-noise characteristics between the intermediate level and the permanent blockage level it leads to is seen clearly in the 1 kHz post-filtered time traces (red/maroon data traces) in Figures 2F-G. Quantitatively, for the full-bandwidth (10 kHz) data the power spectral density for the permanent level is nearly constant at frequencies below 3 kHz with a (square root) value of 10 fA/root-Hz, whereas the power spectrum for the intermediate level exhibits a significant 1/f noise component.
 At 1 kHz, the current noise for the permanent trap level is 10 times smaller than the value for the intermediate level.
-It is also 20% smaller than that for the open pore, which in turn is within a factor of 2 of the Johnson noise limit.
+It is also 20% smaller than that for the open pore which in turn is within a factor of 2 of the Johnson noise limit.

-Permanent captures are characterized by the time duration and average blockage during the intermediate part of the event.
-With these parameters, each permanent capture event is added to the scatter plot of Fig. 2 H (red).
+Permanent Captures are characterized by the time duration and average blockage during the intermediate part of the event.
+With these parameters, each Permanent Capture event is added to the scatter plot of Fig.2H (red).
 The average blockage is clearly independent of duration and close to that of the longest transient events.
-This immediately suggests that, before capture to a deep permanent trap state, the protein often passes through a particular intermediate state of variable duration.
+This immediately suggests that, prior to capture to a deep permanent trap state, the protein often passes through a particular intermediate state of variable duration.
 The permanent trap state may be of special importance for future protein studies as discussed below.
-The protein often stays trapped in this state even after the voltage bias has been removed but can always be cleared by a large reverse bias voltage.
+The protein often stays trapped in this state even after the voltage bias has been removed but can always be cleared by reversing the bias voltage.